stavdavis/pediatrician-app/README.md

 		* '/refresh' - POST

 * Note: all endpoints require a valid JWT for access

-#### Formatting
-The design was deliberately kept minimalist, as this is an analysis tool rather than a consumer facing app.
-Dynamic layout has been implemented to adjust the appearance to different screen sizes (most elements grow proportionately up to a screen width of 550px, at which point all dimensions freeze and align to the center of the page).

 #### Technology Used
 * This app uses HTML, CSS, JavaScript, jQuery, NodeJS.